emiapwil/alto-draft/src/design.md

 #### Uses
 <!-- [[[ -->

-The resource ID of the network map or the extended network map based on which the endpoint information service will be defined.
+The resource ID of the network map, information map or the extended network map based on which the endpoint information service will be defined.

 <!-- ]]] -->